amonks/surveil.social/src/md/thoughts.md

 [paparazzi (sandpit)](http://ludocity.org/wiki/Paparazzi) has better role-playing, with a swarm mentality rather than small teams.
 The feeling of being stalked is more pervasive.

-[schniper](http://ludocity.org/wiki/Schniper) successfully implements 1v1 same-role surveilance // sneaking, *with* walkie taklies.
+[schniper](http://ludocity.org/wiki/Schniper) successfully implements 1v1 same-role surveillance // sneaking, *with* walkie taklies.

 [birdman fancyman](http://www.urbandictionary.com/define.php?term=Bird-Man+%5Bthe+game%5D) uses rules that rhyme to help the game maintain consistancy country-wide. induces a constant feeling of fear, but makes you avoid looking at people rather than surveil them per se.
 Even so, the birdman role feels kinda surveilly